filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 `GenerateElectionProof` outputs the result of whether a miner won the block or not as well as the quality of the block mined.

-The "Block Quality" is an integer that is used for weight and block reward calculations.
-For example a block with quality "2" is equivalent as two blocks of quality "1".
+The "WinCount" is an integer that is used for weight and block reward calculations.
+For example a WinCount equal to "2" is equivalent as two blocks of quality "1".

 #### High level algorithm